Skip to main content

 removeTargetFieldWhen true, the original field is removed after parsing.
 When false, both original and parsed fields are present in output.

-extractionConfigDefines the parsing method and format (Grok, Syslog, CEF, or Windows multiline).
+extractionConfigDefines the parsing method and format (Grok, Syslog, CEF, Windows multiline, delimited text, JSON, or key-value pairs).

 Extraction Configurations